edamametechnologies/.github/profile/README.md

 #### Securing Coding Agents

-Coding agents like Cursor, Claude Code, Claude Desktop, and OpenAI Codex execute shell commands, access credentials, install packages, and modify system configurations autonomously.
+Coding agents like Cursor, Claude Code, Claude Desktop, OpenClaw, OpenAI Codex, and Hermes execute shell commands, access credentials, install packages, and modify system configurations autonomously.
 They are among the most privileged processes on your workstation or server.
 EDAMAME Posture provides two complementary integration paths:

 **Path 1: Harden the Server Running Your Agent**